 “Who would have ever imagined that ayahuasca, the enigmatic jungle potion William S. Burroughs once referred to as ‘the secret’ and whose very botanical identity was a matter of debate through the mid-twentieth century would, within a matter of decades, become a household (or at least, yoga-mat) word; […] But by the time Lindsay Lohan confides to a reality TV host in April of 2015 that ayahuasca helped her ‘let go of past things… it was intense,’ Burroughs’s ‘final fix’ has finally entered the realm of cliché.”

-This is all not to say that Westerners are the only ones to blame, bringing nothing but chaos and corruption to the poor, sacred indigenous lands.
-The indigenous themselves are humans just like others on this planet.
-And as humans, we (they) are susceptible to greed, vices, and taking advantage of easy opportunities for personal gain.
+It would be paternalistic to claim that the Westerners brought nothing but chaos and corruption to the indigenous communities, romanticizing them as unsullied and diminishing or even discounting their agency in the process.
+The indigenous are humans just like the rest of us; and as humans, we are susceptible to greed, vices, and taking advantage of easy opportunities for personal gain.
 Shamans and locals would get corrupted way before the arrival of Westerners, too; the dark sorcery of brujos and petty or high crimes have always been part of the Amazon.
 So has the monetization of shamanic services.

 Still, the transformation that came with tourism was rapid, poorly managed, and unsustainable, and it exacerbated massive spiritual degradation in the local population.
 Eventually, with the introduction of Western medicine, many indigenous people also pivoted away from traditional plant healing to quick fixes which cheap and always available pharmaceuticals offer.
 This trend, along with the general lack of desire of the younger generations to continue the true line of shamanic healing, keeps contributing to the loss of indigenous knowledge and tradition.